govmb-ds/.github/profile/README.md

 ### Work Here

-We are hiring a [Climate Impact Scientist](https://jobsearch.gov.mb.ca/adnoSearch?adno=44169).
+We are not currently recruiting for any roles.
+Please check back soon.

 ### Already in the public sector?